 Here at Joy Photo and Video, it brings us so much joy to be on the other side of the camera and bring these meaningful moments to life for you.
-If you haven’t selected a photographer yet, we have a team of professionals across Texas and Florida.
-Meet the team and see portfolios here.
+If you haven’t selected a photographer yet, we have a team of professionals across the state of Texas.

 And if you’re looking for inspiration on where you should shoot, check out some of our favorite local spots:

 We hope this helped answer the question, “What should I wear for engagement photos?”
 Remember: this is a time to CELEBRATE so don’t forget to have fun!

 [Photoshoot in the spotlight: Elisa and Jonathan in Galveston, Texas]